entrifis/gustav/gustav.md

 ## STAGE 2.
 ANALYSIS

+- **IMPORTANT**: Use the gustav-technical-documentation-writer for this analysis stage
 - Find the section with the heading “PRELIMINARY ANALYSIS” in the PRD.
 - Read the topic in the “PRELIMINARY ANALYSIS” section of the PRD, and **ignore anything else** in the PRD
 - If there is no section “PRELIMINARY ANALYSIS” in the PRD or it explicitly says it’s not required, mark this stage as “NOT REQUIRED” in the WORKING MEMORY and skip to the next STAGE
-- Use the gustav-technical-documentation-writer to analyse the code related to this topic you just read, and think hard.
+- Analyse the code related to this topic you just read, and think hard.
 - Your analysis should not be affected by the rest of the PRD, it should be agnostic of what the PRD says out of the “PRELIMINARY ANALYSIS” section
 - Do NOT generate any plan or mention what needs to be done in this ANALYSIS STAGE.